 All consultations come with your choice of beverages, desserts and a take home wedding planning starter package.
 Meetings range from one to two hours and will be like having your own wedding planner, designer and therapist all to yourself.
 We totally understand how overwhelming planning an event can be, especially when online resources direct our searches to other regions like Spokane, Idaho and Portland.
 So not helpful!

 The Bridal Bar only refers local small businesses that are reputable, experienced and provide the highest quality of customer service.
 Rest assured that we get it and got you covered!
-These consultations are $50 for each appointment.
+You may have as many appointments as you need.
+Your first consultation is complimentary and a $50 fee applies to each additional consultation thereafter.
 You may have as many appointments as you feel that you need.
 If you get stuck or need help working through a planning challenge, we are always here for you!

 Contact us today to set up an appointment!
 We can’t wait for you to enjoy the ambiance and offerings of the Bridal Bar.